Salkinnoma/aidevsuite/README.md

    - Compare your results with the "Chat" sample.

 7. **Explore More Features:**
-   For advanced functionalities such as saving (exclusive to local scripts), exporting, and importing the current chat, check out the "Chat" sample and the "Worker" page (bottom of sidebar).
+   For advanced functionalities such as saving (exclusive to local scripts), exporting, and importing the current chat, check out the "Chat" sample and the [Worker page](https://deadlyartist.github.io/aidevsuite/#worker).
 Experiment to your heart's content to create your ultimate chatbot.

 8. **Share Your Chatbot:**
     - Download the script